prog4biol/pfb2019/README.md

 #### Reading input from the keyboard

 This is something new.
 There is a function which prints a message to the screen and waits for input from the keyboard.
 This input can be stored in a variable.
 It always starts as a string.
 Convert to an int or float if you want a number.
+When you are done entering text, press the enter key to end the input.
+A newline character is not included in the input.

 ```python
 >>> user_input = input("Type Something Now: ")